Skip to main content

 story3 negative mentions

-• The game features a well-designed character switching mechanic that adds depth to the gameplay, allowing for fluid movement and strategic use of each character's unique abilities.
+• The character switching mechanic is innovative and adds depth, allowing fluid movement and requiring strategic use of each character's unique abilities.

 • gameplay